enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

    the screen if you choose/need to validate this way)
 7. Once you have confirmed your certificate, it will appear as `Issued` in your list of certificates.
-8. Repeat steps 2-7 again in your second region
+8. Repeat steps 2-7 again in your second region, ap-southeast-1.

 ### 3.3 Configure custom domains on each API, in each region